theAlpha06/theAlpha06/README.md

 - :telescope: I’m a Student and contributing to frontend and backend for building web applications.

-- :seedling: Exploring new fameworks.
+- :seedling: Currently, working on Internet Computer projects.

 - :zap: I also solve problems on various coding platforms(viz Coding Ninjas, GeeksforGeeks, CodeChef, etc) and read tech articles.